Jason5D/Personal_Pantry/personal-pantry/README.md

 This app is currently deployed on netlify, so no pushing to main.
 Feel free to clone, create your own branch then raise a pull request for review to go to dev branch.
+Attempted to compare and pull request to main.
+Request was denied.
+Will a, c and p edits to re-create pull request on git hub.